-Copa America: Host Brazil held by Venezuela to 0-0 draw
+Brazil jeered again at home after 0-0 draw against Venezuela

+SALVADOR, Brazil (AP) — For the second straight time in the Copa America at home, Brazil was jeered by its fans.

-SALVADOR, Brazil (AP) — Brazil followed a lackluster win over Bolivia with a scoreless draw against Venezuela in the Copa America on Tuesday, prompting more jeers from local fans.
+The hosts followed a lackluster win over Bolivia with a scoreless draw against Venezuela in the Copa America on Tuesday, prompting another wave of boos from the home crowd.

+This time, Brazil even endured chants of “ole” by the local fans when the Venezuelans touched the ball near the end of the match.

+“Obviously it doesn’t help when the fans are against us, chanting ‘ole’ for our opponent,” Brazil left back Filipe Luis said.
+“In the end, that doesn’t help anybody.
+We need to keep fighting and keep giving our best to try to change things.”

 Brazil had two goals reversed by video review because of offside calls, one by Gabriel Jesus early in the second half and another by Philippe Coutinho near the end of the match.